vasanthanc/twitter_streaming_api/README.md

 ```
 will give you help message.

-before running this program, please install all the requirements in your system.
+before running this program, please install all the requirements in your system and change the settings.py.